jhwang7628/openpbso/README.md

-# Real-time Modal Sound Demo
+# openpbso - An open-source library for physics-based sound

-This is a demo written for our KleinPAT paper.
-It runs modal sound synthesis in real-time.
+openpbso is a C++ open-source library for physics-based sound.
+We provide functionalities to synthesize rigid-body sound models such as those built by the [KleinPAT algorithm](https://graphics.stanford.edu/projects/kleinpat/) (*KleinPAT preprocessing tools not included*).

 ## Dependencies